 In this section, we describe the way content is encrypted in Proton Drive.
-While there are many similarities with the ProtonCalendar encryption model, the difference lies in Proton Drive’s hierarchical content structure, in which folder trees can have different depths.
+While there are many similarities with the ProtonCalendar encryption model(new window), the difference lies in Proton Drive’s hierarchical content structure, in which folder trees can have different depths.
 This means the decryption steps are repeated at each level of the tree.

 All keys and passphrases are generated on the client’s side and only transmitted to the server in encrypted form.
 Similarly, file and folder names, as well as file contents, are only sent to the server in encrypted form, making it impossible even for Proton to decrypt any of these entities.

 Proton users with multiple Proton Mail email addresses can have multiple email addresses associated with their Proton Drive account.
 Each address has an associated key that allows the account owner to access a share when they become a member.

 When the share is created, the encryption system generates a 32-byte random share passphrase, along with an asymmetric key (the share key).
 The share key is locked using the share passphrase, which is encrypted and signed with the user’s address key(new window).